jsacko/jsacko/README.md

 # 👋 Introducing Myself

 Hi, I'm Julien Sacko, a Machine Learning Engineer with expertise in cybersecurity, passionate about building robust, scalable, and production-ready ML systems for end users.
-I specialize in Deep Learning, data analysis and MLOps practices to take projects from raw data to real-world deployment.
+I specialize in Deep Learning, data analysis, and MLOps practices to take projects from raw data to real-world deployment.

 ---